clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

    sudo systemctl stop httpd.service sudo systemctl start httpd.service

-Now on http://localhost you should see the default screen again.
+On http://localhost, you should see the default screen again.

 Optionally, remove the /var/www/tutorial directory previously created.